|

 the Post-Graduate level.

-Oriya and its own Ol Chiki scripts in with out number.
-Ol Chiki is now gaining popularity day and night.
-Its DTP solution
+Devanagri, Bengali, Oriya and its own script Ol Chiki in large number.
+Ol Chiki is now gaining popularity day and

-and computer application has been developed by the Chaichampa Sahitya Academy, Bhubneshwar in 1996, Santali-Japanese joint Research Project, Tokyo University of Foreign Studies developed auto-machine transcription of different Indian language scripts i.,e., Devanagri, Bengali, Oriya,
+night.
+Its DTP solution and computer application has been developed by the Chaichampa Sahitya Academy, Bhubneshwar in 1996.
+Under Santali-Japanese joint Research Project, Tokyo University of Foreign Studies developed auto-machine transcription of different Indian language scripts, i.e., Devanagri,

-and reverse of it in 1998.
+script and its reverse in 1998.

-x) Recently it is West Bengal Government
+(x) Recently, it is the West Bengal

-This is another list of research paper and books maintained by Department of linguistic,
+This is another list of research papers and books on Santals and Santali language

 Santali online Dictionary This online